Canada lags in vaccinations but expects to catch up quickly

 “There will be a fair amount of envy as Canadians wait and watch Americans with substantially more freedoms,” said Dr. Andrew Morris, a professor of infectious diseases at the University of Toronto.

 Amr Bannis, 69, of Toronto, blamed the government for driving pharmaceutical companies from the country.
-But he also understands why the would U.S. focus on its own, saying the problem there “is much more serious than ours.”
+But he also understands why the U.S. would focus on its own, saying the problem there “is much more serious than ours.”

 Added Jim Vlahos, 45, also of Toronto: “I don’t fault America for looking out for their citizens first, but if they want to open the border, we can’t be at such a huge disadvantage with supply.”